-In our last post, we took a look at plumbing emergencies and how to tell when you’ve got one.
-For this post, we want to do something similar, except for your air conditioning system.
-Right now, many people are playing it cautiously when it comes to scheduling home services; they want to feel certain they have a major emergency before they call for professional assistance.
+Our last post looked at plumbing emergencies and how to tell when you’ve got one.
+We want to do something similar for this post, except for your air conditioning system.
+Many people play it cautiously when scheduling home services; they want to ensure they have a major emergency before they call for professional assistance.
 Our philosophy is that if you feel the problem is urgent, it’s best to play it safe: assume it’s urgent and give our team members a call.

-But we understand if you feel reticent to dash for the phone the moment you notice an AC problem.
-Thankfully, not all apparent AC emergencies are as bad as they appear.
-You may only have a minor glitch or simple mistake that’s harming your air conditioning in Espanola, NM.
+But we understand if you feel reticent to dash for the phone when you notice an AC problem.
+Thankfully, not all apparent AC emergencies are as dire as they appear.
+You may only have a minor glitch or simple mistake harming your air conditioning in Espanola, NM.

 A power outage?